 The UPC has been established by an international treaty: the UPC Agreement of 19 February 2013.
 It will have exclusive competence for the settlement of disputes in respect of both “classic” European patents and Unitary Patents.
 This exclusive competence is however subject to exceptions with regard to European patents: cases may still be brought before national courts, and proprietors of European patents may opt out from the UPC's exclusive competence during a transitional period of seven years, which may be prolonged by up to a further seven years.
 The opt-out will be effective for the entire life of the European patent concerned.
 The UPC's rulings will have effect throughout the territories of those Member States that have already ratified the UPC Agreement (the contracting Member States) at the time they are issued.
 The UPC will not have any jurisdiction over national patents.

-The UPC will consist of a decentralised Court of First Instance, with local and regional divisions located in the contracting Member States and a central division with its seat in Paris and sections in London and Munich, and a common Court of Appeal seated in Luxembourg.
+The UPC will consist of a decentralised Court of First Instance, with local and regional divisions located in the contracting Member States, a central division and a common Court of Appeal seated in Luxembourg.
 The Registry will be set up at the seat of the Court of Appeal.
 The training centre for judges will be located in Budapest; the patent mediation and arbitration centre will be located in Lisbon and Ljubljana.

 The UPC panels will sit in a multinational composition and consist of both legally and technically qualified patent judges.
 The procedure is designed in a way that judgments at first instance can be expected within approximately one year of filing the action.